NimaAB/Farm-Product-Store/README.md

 # PC_configuration
 This repository contains a PC configuration application.
 Which is developed by a group of students at Oslo Metropolitant Univercity at Oslo for the spring semester 2020.

-The app has to users:
+The org.app has to users:
 where both users can Save data as binary and comma-seperated-values *csv*.
 But each user it is own role:
 #### 1. Administration user: